CDC Victoria: Geelong

-ComfortDelGro Cabcharge
+Acquisition by CDC

 In November 2008, ComfortDelGro Cabcharge (CDC) announced the acquisition of Kefford Corporation for A$149 million.
 At the time Kefford was the fourth-largest bus operator in Victoria, with a fleet of 328 buses and six depots, and with a 16% market share.
 The acquisition was finalised on 23 February 2009.
 All Kefford Corporation brands were retained by CDC until 2014.

 In February 2009, when ComfortDelGro Cabcharge entered the Victorian bus market with the acquisition of Kefford Corporation for A$149 million, with its fleet of 328 buses and six depots.
 Kefford was the fourth largest bus operator in Victoria, with a 16% market share.
 The fleets retained their individual identities and liveries, with small CDC Victoria markings.
 Initially, the fleet continued to operate as Eastrans and Westrans in Melbourne, Benders Busways in Geelong and Davis Bus Lines in Ballarat.

-In July 2013, the route operations of the Driver Group were acquired for A$22 million comprising five routes (612 and 623 - 626) and 42 buses, and integrated into the Eastrans brand.
+In July 2013, the route operations of the Driver Group were acquired for A$22 million comprising five routes (612 and 623 – 626) and 42 buses, and integrated into the Eastrans brand.

 On 14 July 2014, CDC Victoria launched a new website for its four Victorian brands.
 Benders Busways was renamed as CDC Geelong and Davis Bus Lines to CDC Ballarat.
 In October 2014, Westrans and Eastrans were united and rebranded as CDC Melbourne.
 At the time, CDC Victoria had six depots and operated 446 buses.

-In May 2018, CDC Victoria acquired Tullamarine Bus Lines, with its six routes (477-479, 484, 490 and 543) and 36 buses, and integrated it into CDC Melbourne in August 2018.
+In May 2018, CDC Victoria acquired Tullamarine Bus Lines, with its six routes (477–479, 484, 490 and 543) and 36 buses, and integrated it into CDC Melbourne in August 2018.
 Also included in the purchase is Tullamarine's small taxi management business called Cabways, which was renamed CDC Fleet in November 2018, and operates 13cabs and Silver Top branded taxis.
 The taxi business ceased in early 2021.

 On 1 July 2022, CDC Victoria's Regional Bus Services Contracts to operate bus services in Geelong, Ballarat and Mildura were renewed for 10 years.
 It would be subject to new performance measures and service standards for the Geelong and Ballarat operations, consistent with the bus services in Melbourne.